 Let’s go camping!
 As we look forward to warmer weather, this is the thought on many minds.
-In a world still in pandemic mode, it’s still one of the ‘go to’ safest ways of taking a vacation.
+In a world still rife with COVID, camping remains one of the ‘go to’ safest ways of taking a vacation.
 As a result, it’s more and more difficult to find great summer camping spots, particularly if you want to chill out in nature in one of Canada’s many provincial parks.

 Planning ahead is therefore crucial to ensure you snag some of the best spots in the top parks in each province.
 To help with this we have information about each of Canada’s provinces along with tips for booking provincial park campgrounds.